 sudo /opt/bitnami/letsencrypt/lego --tls --email="email@example.com" --domains="example.com" --domains="www.example.com" --path="/opt/bitnami/letsencrypt" run

-Then we need to link the certificates up, just this first time:
+Then we need to link the certificates up, just this first time you provision them.

 $ sudo mv /opt/bitnami/apache2/conf/server.crt /opt/bitnami/apache2/conf/server.crt.old $ sudo mv /opt/bitnami/apache2/conf/server.key /opt/bitnami/apache2/conf/server.key.old $ sudo mv /opt/bitnami/apache2/conf/server.csr /opt/bitnami/apache2/conf/server.csr.old $ sudo ln -sf /opt/bitnami/letsencrypt/certificates/[YOUR_DOMAIN].key /opt/bitnami/apache2/conf/server.key $ sudo ln -sf /opt/bitnami/letsencrypt/certificates/[YOUR_DOMAIN].crt /opt/bitnami/apache2/conf/server.crt $ sudo chown root:root /opt/bitnami/apache2/conf/server* $ sudo chmod 600 /opt/bitnami/apache2/conf/server*